 If you look at the astrolabe that I have, it's an antique.
 That's kind of the original Google Maps or the first smartphone.
 You put this on a ship, and it took a skilled person to decipher it, but you could use it to navigate by the stars.
 That was a luxury of sorts, and it also provided performance.
 How can we emulate that today?
 How can we evolve it into simplicity?

 Luckily here in Torrance, where the Design Studio is, we have a lot of antique shops.
 I spend a lot of my lunch breaks going through them, trying to discover different treasure troves that I find very fascinating.
 Studying the craftsmanship and figuring out how users interacted with them back then.
 Because my theory is that all users have the same problems, the same user needs, and we're just fulfilling them in different eras.

-Up Next: The HMI cannot exist in a vacuum, but must be integrated into the car by the interior designer, who also needs to consider passenger comfort, ingress/egress, driving position and more.
-Stay tuned for our chat with the interior designer.
+The HMI cannot exist in a vacuum, but must be integrated into the car by the interior designer, who also needs to consider passenger comfort, ingress/egress, driving position and more.
+To learn about this, go on to Part 5: The Interior Designer.